PowerOfFriendship/Rowsport/backend/README.md

-# Rowsport Reservation System - Backend
+# Rowsport Reservation System - Backend - work in progress

+## Main and planned features

 **Logic and roles** - *authorization of each role is governed through **Spring Security Roles***